mithunshanbhag/mithunshanbhag.github.io/_posts/2025-02-28-my-dev-setup.md

 * [WinDirStat](https://windirstat.net/): For visualizing disk usage.
 * [Microsoft PowerToys](https://github.com/microsoft/PowerToys): A set of Windows utilities to enhance productivity.
 I mostly use fancy zones and the color picker.
 * [Handy](https://handy.computer/): Voice to text transcriber.
 This is a great alternative to Windows' built-in `WIN+H` dictation tool.
 * [WinMerge](https://winmerge.org/): Useful for diffing directories and their nested contents.
 * [1Password](https://1password.com/): For managing passwords & keys.
 * [CloudFlare WARP](https://one.one.one.one/): DNS resolver and VPN service.
+* [TailScale](https://tailscale.com/): Secure VPN between my devices.
 * [DB Browser for SQLite](https://sqlitebrowser.org/): A nice GUI for SQLite DB management, queries.

 ## Misc services